Scotland and Faroes: Isles and Wonders

 Experience Charming Island Life

 Call in at sweet and petite Foula, home to just a few dozen folks, many of whom preserve traditional methods of agriculture and subsistence.
+Keep an eye out for the Arctic terns, red-throated divers, and great skuas.

 Day 4: Vágur, Suðuroy Island, Faroe Islands